-Families coming from Port Angeles can also take the Lake Crescent entrance.
-This leads to the Hoh Rain Forest area which is near Hot Springs.
+Families coming from Port Angeles can take advantage of the Lake Crescent entrance.
+It leads to the Hoh Rain Forest area which is near Hot Springs.

-Olympic national Park entrances are also on the northern coast.
-This is where the beaches are found and the Quileute Indian Reservation, which is an area not part of the park.
+Olympic National Park entrances are also on the northern coast.
+This is where the beaches are found and the Quileute Indian Reservation, which is not part of the park.

-If you are coming from the south then you may decide to enter the park near Lake Quilete.
-All of the entrances are off US 101 and the Olympic National Park entrance fee is around $30.
+If you are coming from the south, you may decide to enter the park near Lake Quilete.
+All of the entrances are off US 101 and the Olympic National Park with kids entrance fee is around $30.

 When is Olympic National Park Open?

 The park is open all year round.
-However, there are some months that are more popular than others.
-Many people visit Olympic National Park between June and September.
+However, there are some months more popular than others.
+Many families visit Olympic National Park with kids between June and September.

 All of the entrances are open all year, weather permitting.
 Hurricane Ridge entrance only closes on Thanksgiving and Christmas.

-The best time to visit the park is in the late spring and summer.
-This is due to the amount of rainfall that the rainforests experience.
+The best time to visit the park is in late spring and summer.
+Otherwise, it can be too wet to visit the rainforest area.

 In summer all of the trails should be open and most of the snow has melted.
-The weather in the park is mild as well around that time of year.
+The weather in the park is mild as well.

-Visiting the park in Autumn and Winter also has its perks.
-It is less busy so there should be very little crowds.
-It is beautiful in autumn when the leaves are changing colours and the rivers and waterfalls are full due to the rainfall.
+Visiting the park in Fall and Winter also has its perks.
+It is less busy so there should be very few crowds.
+It is beautiful in Fall when the leaves are changing colours and the rivers and waterfalls are full due to the rainfall.